clemenkok/IAC0/README.md

 ## General Advice

 - Start your internship hunt early (like right now).
 Use a popular CV template such as [Jake's CV Template](https://www.overleaf.com/latex/templates/jakes-resume/syzfjbzwjncs).

 - Learn some LaTeX - will come in handy for report writing.

+- "Do LeetCode": this is some of **the worst advice** I think I received when attempting aptitude tests for internships using just my knowledge from first year's C++ content.
+I would highly recommend picking up JavaScript and/or Python, as these are guaranteed to be options to use for the aptitude tests, whereas I found C++ wasn't *always* there; in addition to this, JavaScript and Python are easier syntactically, allowing you to focus on the data structures and algorithms questioned.
+Following on from this, make sure to deepen your knowledge on structures and algorithms, *then* proceed to use Hackerrank, then answer as many LeetCode questions as you want, otherwise I found myself getting frustrated and just looking at the answers and solutions, which clearly won't help you in the tests.

-Refer to the table below to find out what langauges / frameworks you will need to learn:
+Refer to the table below to find out what languages / frameworks you will need to learn:
 |Modules|Technologies|
 |---|---|
 |ELEC50006 Discrete Mathematics|Python|